 If you’re uncomfortable cleaning out your drain or need professional assistance to ensure that the job is done well the first time, we are here to help.
 And as always, if you’re dealing with a storm drain emergency, we are available 24 hours a day, 365 days a year.

 Other tips you can implement to prevent drain blockages are to:

 - Dispose of trash properly

 - Don’t build walls or fences near drainage areas

 Our team is more than a group of expert plumbers – we’re individuals who care about the safety of your home and family.

 Storm Drain Maintenance

 Keeping a routine will help you stay ahead of potential disasters when it comes to storm drain cleaning.
 It doesn’t take very long for debris to build up, and if it’s not addressed regularly, it becomes a problem with overflows.
-And overflows of this type are not sanitary due to the various types of debris that the water has swept along – the water is likely contaminated with bacteria.
+Overflows of this type are not sanitary due to the various types of debris that the water has swept along – the water is likely contaminated with bacteria.
 In fact, studies show that there is a high correlation between polluted stormwater runoff and adverse health effects The quicker you act to start storm drain cleaning, the better your chances are of staying away from a plumbing emergency and unsafe conditions.

+Need storm drain repair or maintenance?
+Our licensed plumbers at Mr. Rooter Plumbing of Greater Charleston can help.
 Our storm line specialists will inspect your storm drain thoroughly to identify any potential issues and resolve them so that you can things back to normal.
 Don’t hesitate to reach out!